Meals and Backcountry Hygiene

 - Breakfast couscous

-- Cold-cut and PB&J sandwiches (turkey and ham, hummus, cheese, and veggies)
+- Cold-cut and PB&J sandwiches (turkey and ham, hummus, cheese, veggies, and alternative nut butters)

 - Chicken caesar wraps

 - Summer and veggie sausage pitas with cheese and veggies

 - Chicken salad sandwiches

 - Pasta salad

 - Every trip has our traditional “Yahoo!” dinner on night one, which includes chicken, steak, potatoes, veggie burgers, and fruit salad (so named because we are SO EXCITED that our students have arrived!)